 First of all, organisations need to understand what big data is to begin with.
 Otherwise defining a strategy is impossible.
 Of course, this blog is here to help, helping organisations understand what big data is.
-In the near future, we will launch a Big Data Model that will help organisations understand all different variables that impact a big data strategy.
-This model will give organisations that want to develop a big data strategy the possibility to learn how all variables, and there are quite a lot of them, interact with each other and how they influence each other.
-It will give an automatic and tailored advice for your big data strategy.
-The advice includes details of an organisation that has the big data technology whose services best fit with what the organisation is looking for.
-You can leave your e-mail address here, if you want to be kept up-to-date when this model is launched or if your organisation wants to be part of this innovative model.
-We will then notify you the moment the big data model is live or get in contact with you to make your organisation part of the model.
+We have launched a Big Data Strategy Model that will help organisations understand all different variables that impact a big data strategy.
+This model gives organisations that want to develop a big data strategy the possibility to learn how all variables, and there are quite a lot of them, interact with each other and how they influence each other.

 Knowing what big data is can help you to get management buy-in at your organisation.
 Big data is a strategy matter, and not an IT matter.
 IT is merely supportive and therefore senior management or the board should be involved and support the decision to move forward with big data.
 Especially because in the beginning the returns on the investments made are still unclear and could potentially be negative in the beginning.
 Management buy-in ensures that the project is not stopped before any real results can be shown.